 These charges are designed to limit drunk driving in the state.
 Individuals who are charged with driving under the influence (DUI) can face much harsher penalties, including lengthy periods of incarceration.

-Speak to a Lawyer About BPC 25658(b) Charges in California Today
+Speak to a Criminal Defense Lawyer About BPC 25658(b) Charges in California

-Take charge of your future by contacting our criminal defense lawyers in Los Angeles today for a free case evaluation.
+Contact the Simmrin Law Group today to make sure you’re ready to take on these charges.
+Our team has decades of legal experience advocating for people like you.
+Take charge of your future by contacting our criminal defense attorneys in Los Angeles today for a free case evaluation.